 Oregon Housing and Community Services (OHCS) administers the HOME program for the balance of state, and the HTF program for the State of Oregon.
-HOME funds used for multifamily development are generally allocated through an annual competitive Notices of Funding Availability (NOFA) in conjunction with other available state resources, and are also allocated for rental assistance administered by Community Action Agencies.
-2017 was the second year that OHCS received an HTF allocation.
+HOME funds used for multifamily development are generally allocated through an annual competitive Notices of Funding Availability (NOFA) in conjunction with other available federal and state resources, and are also allocated for rental assistance administered by Community Action Agencies.
+2018 was the third year that OHCS received an HTF allocation.
 OHCS administers the HTF program similarly to the HOME program.
 The goal is to create new, or preserve existing affordable housing resources that are sustainable, address the needs, and have an impact on the residents.
+Oregon 2019 HTF funding is ued specifically for families at or beow 30% of the area median income ofr the federal poverty line (whichever is greater).
+Funding is often paired with the Low Income Housing Tax Credit (LIHTC) program or other federal or state resources.

 Oregon Housing and Community Services (OHCS) provides federal and state tax credits and other available gap financing to affordable housing developers, administering the federal LIHTC program, a major funding source for development of affordable housing.
-Tax credits are leveraged with other state and federal funds through the competitive NOFA process, allowing one application for all resources available through the NOFA.
-The 9% LIHTC NOFA includes other state resources such as the Oregon Affordable Housing Tax Credit, Low Income Weatherization funds, and a portion of the HOME funds in the balance of state.
-Oregon Housing and Community Services also administers the non-competitive 4% tax credits used in conjunction with tax-exempt bonds.
+Tax credit equirty is leveraged with other state and federal funds through the competitive NOFA process, allowing one application for all resources available through the NOFA.
+The 9% LIHTC NOFA includes other state resources such as the Oregon Affordable Housing Tax Credit, Low Income Weatherization funds, HTF and a portion of the HOME funds in the balance of state.